 6.Listen!
 For I say excellent things, and from the opening of my lips come right things.

 7.My mouth speaks truth, and wickedness is an abomination to my lips.

 8.All the words of my mouth are in righteousness; there is nothing twisted or crooked in them.

 9.All of them are right to the one who understands, and upright to those who find knowledge.

 10.Receive my reproof and not silver, and knowledge rather than choice gold,

-11.for wisdom is better than rubies, and all that is desirable cannot compare with her.
+11.for wisdom is better than rubies, and nothing that is desirable can compare with her.